-The PHRF fleet races on Tuesday nights from June 2020 until until mid-September.
+The PHRF fleet races on Tuesday nights from May 2021 until until mid-September.
 Practice race scheduled for 05/25/2021.
-First scored race is 06/02/2020 – Watch the Home Page for updates due to COVID19 as this date may change.
+First scored race is 06/01/2021 – Watch the Home Page for updates due to COVID19 as this date may change.

 The Cruising and Racing fleet breaks vary from year to year as it depends on how many and what type of boats sign up.
 We try to keep the fleets competitive and look at the type, size and handicap and then group the boats accordingly.